-Linda is a skilled trial and appellate lawyer.
-In addition to appearing as counsel in the Court of Appeal for Ontario and Divisional Court, she frequently conducts jury and non-jury trials in the Superior Court of Justice.
+Linda is a trial and appellate lawyer focusing on advocacy and insurance litigation for almost 20 years.
+She has extensive jury and non-jury trial experience and appellate experience.
 She has appeared as appellate counsel at the Financial Services Commission.
 She has also represented insurers in arbitrations at the Financial Services Commission and on private arbitrations and loss transfer matters.
-She regularly conducts private mediations on behalf of insurers.

 Greg is an experienced trial and appellate counsel.
 Before joining Linda Matthews to form Matthews Abogado LLP, Greg was a partner at one of the leading boutique civil litigation firms in the province.
 He brings to the firm more than 20 years experience in civil litigation.
 He has successfully acted as lead counsel in a number of jury trials and private arbitrations.
 He also has extensive involvement in alternative dispute resolution particularly private and court annexed mediations.